Dhruv791/portfolio/README.md

-# 🚀 Suryansh Tyagi - Portfolio Website
+# 🚀 Dhruv Tyagi - Portfolio Website

 A modern, animated, and responsive personal portfolio website built with React, Tailwind CSS, and Framer Motion.